abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 information about an update or deletion from the user (which is what all of the VFS write operations can be condensed to).

-There's a pre-configured limit for both deltas per node and nodes in the LRU.
+There\'s a pre-configured limit for both deltas per node and nodes in the LRU.

 If the delta list in a node is full, and another is to be added, all the existing deltas in the list are clubbed together and written to the